Tarekys/AutoDiag-OBD-II/README.markdown

 ## License

 This project is licensed under the [MIT License](LICENSE).
-See the `LICENSE` file for details.

 ## Contact

-For questions or support, please open an issue on the GitHub repository or contact the project maintainer at `your-email@example.com`.
+For questions or support, please open an issue on the GitHub repository or contact with `tarekys9939@gamil.com`.

 ## Acknowledgments

 - Thanks to the open-source community for tools like XGBoost, FastAPI, and Streamlit.
-- Special thanks to contributors who helped refine the model and UI.